USF-BigDataLab/geopresence/README.md

 * One or two std devs from mean?

 How to integrate into query pipeline?
 Use point-in-polygon algorithm to determine if the sub-bitmap should be checked?

+### Naive Solution

+* For now it is implemented to look at a particular geodes "load factor", (1 - estimated_unique/total).
+* If unique points are not disproportionate to the total number of points, then the load factor is low.
+* Geodes are split if a load factor of 60% is breached.

+Each geode has one HLL and a list of pointers to sub geodes.
+Once a load factor of 60% is breached, data will be added to sub geodes instead of the main geode.
+Currently implemented as a psuedo tail-recursive solution (Once the correct sub geode is found/created, data is added to it and then stack frames are popped but nothing executes on the way back down the stack).
+Checking the HLL everytime a data point is added also greatly slows down the insertion benchmarks ~1000%.
+This should still be faster than the Java version but has not been graphed.

+TODO: All sub geodes of a geode's tree should be queried for index locations.
+Intersections would require that all sub geodes are queried as well.
+Currently only the low resolution bitmap is being queried.
+TODO: The benchmarks for random insertion and querys use geode_add_xy.
+Only geode_add_geohash does splitting of grid cells and it uses geode_add_xy once appropriate sub geode is found.
+All benchmarks should use geohashes instead of (x,y) points

+##### Pros

+* Easy to implement
+* Easy to understand

+##### Cons

+* Potential to create unnecessary geodes since each geode only has 1 HLL and splits all incoming data into sub geodes after the load factor is breached.
+* For example, all data in a geode tracking 9x goes into the sub geode 9xt and eventually the load factor of 9x is breached.
+Now if data from 9xj is put into the 9x geode, the algorithm will still split 9xj into its own subgeode even though 9xj is not dense.
+* Not yet recursive, but likely that this solution can be implemented recursively easily.

 ## Task 3: OpenStreetMap Data